 I think there was supposed to be more than just this dab of cream from Atwood Cafe.

 I did not get to taste everything, I had to use some sort of discretion so I skipped anything with sausage (because I’m just not a fan of the texture) and skipped almost everything that came on a bun.
 And entirely too many people served something on a giant piece of bread.
 And that fills you up on bread.
 And this wasn’t Breadfest Chicago.

 Of course, it wouldn’t be a trip to Baconfest without capping off with a bacon cocktail.
 I had a delicious bacon bloody mary and Emily…well…

 All in all, it was an amazing way to spend the afternoon.
 There was bacon.
 And bacon.
 And a whole lot more bacon.
 And I think I ate about three-fourths of the dishes.
 And for the first time maybe ever in my life it took a full 24 hours before I wanted to eat again.
 And this from a girl who is almost constantly hungry.
 So, maybe there is such a thing as too much bacon?
-Then again, I could go for some now…
+Then again, I could go for some bacon right now…

 No such thing as too much bacon!
 This is the year of bacon, of course last year was the year of bacon and the year before….There is nothing so fantastic as the smell of bacon…(in my opinion)

 MagdaApril 11, 2011at11:04 pm

 Great pix & descrips, Val — makin’ me hungry!
 I’ll mos def try to go next year.

 ValApril 19, 2011at3:47 pm